wenyuzhao/harness/examples/binary/README.md

 # examples/binary

-This example shows how to use `harness` to benchmark any binary executables, nost limited to rust binarys.
+This example shows how to use `harness` to benchmark any binary executables, not limited to rust binaries.

 It compares two zip implementations: `zip` and `7z`, and use them to compress three different types of datasets: `xml`, `jpg` and `wav`.